 - BC Greeks, found when amber is rubbed, it attracted bits of straw.
 Electron is Greek for "amber" - Ben Franklin postulated idea of "electric fluid": If matter has excess electric fluid, it is "positively charged" and if it is deficient, it is "negatively charged".
-The fluid repels itself but attracts other objects. - -- Crooke's tube 1870's: precurser of neon signs and cathode ray tubes (like in your tv/computer screen).
+The fluid repels itself but attracts other objects. - Famous kite experiment in 1752, showing lightning was electricity and can flow in gas as well as solid. - -- Crooke's tube 1870's: precurser of neon signs and cathode ray tubes.
 Apply large voltage (battery) across electrodes in a tube with gas in it -- gas glows due to a "ray" coming from the negative terminal called cathode.
 Ray is deflected by magnets, or charged objects. - -- J.J.
 Thomson (1897) showed the cathode rays were particles, smaller than atoms, all identical.
 Showed ray's deflection depended on particle's mass, charge and speed.
 Soon after, named "electron".
 Nobel Prize 1906. - -- Millikan (1900's) oil drop experiment to determine numerical value of electron's charge.
 Balancing gravity on the charged oil drop with electric force from electric field.